 Eren joined Watsi on October 28th, 2013.
-Five years ago, Eren became the 816th member to automatically support a new Watsi patient every month.
-Since then, 5,634 more people have become monthly donors!
-Eren's most recent donation traveled 4,200 miles to support Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.
+Six years ago, Eren joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eren's most recent donation traveled 5,700 miles to support Thunchey, a creative high school student from Cambodia, to fund ear surgery so he can hear again.